sarathlalsaseendran/BlazorSPA/README.md

 ## Features

-Create Blazor Server SPA with EF Core 3.1 in a minute.
+Create a Blazor Server SPA with EF Core 3.1 in a minute.
 You can create a simple Employee App with all CRUD actions

 ### Prerequisites